 - May have latex in them but you are not sure

-- Make sure daycare providers, babysitters, teachers, and your child's friends and their families know your child has a latex allergy.
+- Make sure daycare providers, babysitters, teachers, and your children's friends and their families know that your children have latex allergies.

-- Tell your child's dentist and other health care providers such as doctors and nurses.
+- Tell your children's dentists and other providers such as doctors and nurses.

-- Teach your child to avoid toys and other products that contain latex.
+- Teach your child not to touch toys and other products that contain latex.

-This medicine is injected.
-It slows down or stops allergic reactions.
+- Epinephrine is injected and slows down or stops allergic reactions.